kyledavid1/jaak/README.md

 ![image](http://i.imgur.com/Nt56lG0.png)

-17. Now lets make App.room.speak actually do something.
+##17.
+Now lets make App.room.speak actually do something.
 Go back in room.coffee.
 Speak must take a parameter, lets do (message), and we need to pass that on to the server side.

 ![image](http://i.imgur.com/w37JiE8.png)

 Perform calls an action on the server side channel and passes it a hash (message).
 The hash is automatically serialized with json

-18. (eighteen) This hash has been passed to the room_channel.rb on the server side, so we must set up the speak action method.
+## 18 This hash has been passed to the room_channel.rb on the server side, so we must set up the speak action method.
 The speak action must accept data - add a (data) parameter to test if this is working.
 We will first set up an echo with something called a broadcast.
 The broadcast has a built in mechanism that sends the data to the specified channel - we will call our channel ‘room_channel’